metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 And of course we have Windows firewall.

-- The firewall GUI will let you see and manage all your active rules in a user friendly way, you can access either GPO firewall interface, (which is where this project loads the rules) or open up firewall interface from control panel.
+- The firewall GUI will let you see and manage all of your active rules in a user friendly way, you can access either GPO firewall interface, (which is where this project loads rules) or open up firewall interface from control panel.
 - The difference is that GPO firewall has precedence over the firewall in control panel, (GPO store vs Persistent store, combined = Active Store)